 Find out about everything from purchasing wind energy through NSTAR to installing solar panels for your home.
-Although efficiency is generally the cheapest way to reduce energy bills and your carbon footprint, renewables are another attractive option.
+You can also learn renewable energy and energy efficiency options for your home on our Interactive Home with DIY Tips.

 Purchase Renewable-Generated Electricity

 The Massachusetts Clean Energy Center (MassCEC) runs the renewable incentives programs including Commonwealth Solar and Commonwealth Wind, which were formerly hosted by the Massachusetts Technology Collaborative.
 Through these programs you can receive up to $8,500 for a photovoltaic system or up to $40,000 for a micro-wind installation.
 MassCEC also launched the Commonwealth Solar Hot Water program for residential and multi-family (1 to 4 unit) homes.
 Qualifying participants can receive up to 50% back on their solar hot water system purchase through various incentives.

 An experienced contractor can help you navigate the grant application and installation process.
 SEBANE and NESEA both offer directories of qualified solar installers, and NESEA’s “green pages” also include contractors for wind, geothermal and more.